rinne/node-fsmixer/README.md

 in pseudorandom order.
 The mapping is keyed and cryptographically strong, so with a different key, the mapping is also different.

-Currently it encrypts only input data that conforms with Number.isSafeInteger(data), but this restriction will be lifted in future.

 Reference
 =========